-Section 128(a) recipients that do not have a VRP MOA with EPA, must demonstrate that their response program includes, or is taking reasonable steps to include, four elements.
-Section 128(a) also authorizes funding for activities necessary to establish and enhance the four elements and to establish and maintain the public record requirement.
+Section 128(a) recipients that do not have a VRP MOA with EPA must demonstrate that their response program includes, or is taking reasonable steps to include, the four elements.
+Achievement of the four elements should be viewed as a priority.
+Section 128(a) authorizes funding for activities necessary to establish and enhance the four elements and to establish and maintain the public record requirement.